Edward Hopper: Subjects and themes

-Plato's philosopher, in search of the real and the true, must turn away from this transitory realm and contemplate the eternal Forms and Ideas.
-The pensive man in Hopper's painting is positioned between the lure of the earthly domain, figured by the woman, and the call of the higher spiritual domain, represented by the ethereal lightfall.
-The pain of thinking about this choice and its consequences, after reading Plato all night, is evident.
-He is paralysed by the fervent inner labour of the melancholic.

 In Office at Night (1940), another "couple" painting, Hopper creates a psychological puzzle.
 The painting shows a man focusing on his work papers, while nearby his attractive female secretary pulls a file.
 Several studies for the painting show how Hopper experimented with the positioning of the two figures, perhaps to heighten the eroticism and the tension.
 Hopper presents the viewer with the possibilities that the man is either truly uninterested in the woman's appeal or that he is working hard to ignore her.
 Another interesting aspect of the painting is how Hopper employs three light sources, from a desk lamp, through a window and indirect light from above.
 Hopper went on to make several "office" pictures, but no others with a sensual undercurrent.

 The best-known of Hopper's paintings, Nighthawks (1942), is one of his paintings of groups.
 It shows customers sitting at the counter of an all-night diner.
 The shapes and diagonals are carefully constructed.
 The viewpoint is cinematic—from the sidewalk, as if the viewer were approaching the restaurant.
 The diner's harsh electric light sets it apart from the dark night outside, enhancing the mood and subtle emotion.
 As in many Hopper paintings, the interaction is minimal.
 The restaurant depicted was inspired by one in Greenwich Village.
 Both Hopper and his wife posed for the figures, and Jo Hopper gave the painting its title.
 The inspiration for the picture may have come from Ernest Hemingway's short story "The Killers", which Hopper greatly admired, or from the more philosophical "A Clean, Well-Lighted Place".
 The mood of the painting has sometimes been interpreted as an expression of wartime anxiety.
 In keeping with the title of his painting, Hopper later said, Nighthawks has more to do with the possibility of predators in the night than with loneliness.